2021–2022 Dutch cabinet formation: Informateur Remkes

 During the last debate with Hamer, a VVD motion was passed to appoint Johan Remkes as informateur.
+His assignment was to explore a minority coalition, in line with the recommendation of Hamer.

-On 15 September, the House of Representatives held a debate on the evacuation from Afghanistan.
-During the debate, motions of censure were tabled against the Minister of Foreign Affairs Sigrid Kaag and the Minister of Defense Ank Bijleveld (CDA).
-These were supported by the entire opposition and eventually also by CU.
-Kaag concluded that she therefore had to resign but remained on as party leader and negotiator for the formation.
-After initially staying on, Bijleveld also resigned the next day under political pressure.
-From 18 to 19 September, the negotiators from VVD, D66 and CDA met at the De Zwaluwenberg estate in Hilversum to talk with Remkes about the formation.
-However, this did not lead to a breakthrough, partly because of the events the week before.
+On 15 September, the House of Representatives debated the evacuation from Afghanistan, leading to motions of censure against Foreign Affairs Minister Sigrid Kaag and Defense Minister Ank Bijleveld (CDA).
+These motions were supported by the entire opposition and CU.
+Kaag resigned but remained party leader and negotiator for the formation.
+Bijleveld initially stayed but resigned the next day due to political pressure.
+From 18-19 September, VVD, D66, and CDA negotiators met with Remkes at the De Zwaluwenberg estate in Hilversum, but no breakthrough was achieved, partly due to the previous week's events.